 I have no great proclamation to sum this all up, other than to state that we, as an industry, owe these folks a lot.
 And we should not let the irony escape us, nor should we allow them to feel unappreciated.
 I think perhaps that just a look in the eyes, a smile, a friendly face, would suffice.
 But even better would be to ask - and to listen.

 Listen to their stories - their journeys of what they left behind, how they got here and what they are hoping to find.
 I did that, quite by accident, and in 45 minutes, I learned more about the human spirit and the determination of one courageous boy than I could ever imagine.

 When I returned home, I ran the search on my computer, looking for the meaning of Tesfaye.
-In Nigerian, it means, "my hope."
+In Ethiopia, it means, "my hope."